saimnaveediqbal/thesis-NTNU-typst/README.md

-# thesis-NTNU-typst
-An NTNU thesis template class for bachelor, master, and PhD theses, ported to typst
+# NTNU thesis template
+Port of [thesis-NTNU](https://github.com/COPCSE-NTNU/thesis-NTNU) template to Typst.

+A complete example is shown in the example folder; see example.pdf for the rendered PDF.
+The document structure can of course be adapted to your needs.